-Ultimate authority for all aspects of the Company's activities resides with the Board, with the respective responsibilities of the Chairman, the Executive Directors and the various committees arising as a result of delegation by the Board.
-The Board sets direction for the Company through regular communication which includes weekly update calls with the Board and NOMAD where significant matters are tabled and approved where required.
+Ultimate authority for all aspects of the Company's activities resides with the Board, with the respective responsibilities of the Chairman, the Executive Directors, the non-Executive Directors and the various committees arising as a result of delegation by the Board.
+The Board sets direction for the Company through regular communication which includes weekly conference calls with the executive Board and NOMAD where significant matters are tabled and approved where required.
+Non-executive directors attend these calls at least monthly.
 All of the executive directors have designated roles and areas of responsibility and engage with the Company's shareholders and stakeholders in accordance with relevant regulatory guidelines.
 There are a number of matters reserved for the Board's review and approval including, Group strategy, approval of major capital expenditure projects, approval of the annual and interim results, fundraising, dividend policy and Board structure.
 It monitors the exposure to key business and operational risks and reviews the strategic direction of the group and its operations.
 The Board delegates day-to-day responsibility for managing the business to the Executive Directors/senior management team.
 The Board considers its current governance structures and processes as appropriate in the context of its current size, headcount and complexity.